Codewith-me1/Hospital-Management-System/README.md

 # 🏥 Hospital Management System

-A Hospital Management System (HMS) built using Django and Django REST Framework (DRF) to efficiently manage hospital operations such as patient records, doctor scheduling, appointments, and billing with taxation.
+A Hospital Management System (HMS) built using PHP Laravel and  REST Framework  to efficiently manage hospital operations such as patient records, doctor scheduling, appointments, and billing with taxation.
 This system provides a robust solution to manage all core operations of a hospital, with CRUD functionalities and tax management for billing.